10 More of the Best Effect Damage Monsters in Yu-Gi-Oh

 Great not only for effect-damage decks, but just about anything, Marshmallon blends offense with defense in an easy to use package.
 While its battle stats are weak, just set in face-down; when your opponent attacks, not only will it survive thanks to its battle-destruction immunity, Marshmallon will also inflict 1000 damage after being flipped up from an attack!

-Not only do you get a stone wall that'll force your opponent to spend a monster removal if they want it gone, you're also chewing away 1000 damage.
+Not only do you get a stone wall that'll force your opponent to spend a monster removal if they want it gone, but you're also chewing away 1000 damage.
 Particularly useful in light-attribute or fairy-type decks, but honestly, Marshmallon works well just about anywhere.
 A one-time staple of almost any deck I made, he still earns a slot in a surprising number of builds, and as a bonus, you can obtain one for less than two dollars!

 Which monster do you prefer?